fatzebra/terragrunt-workspace-buildkite-plugin/README.md

 - A block to confirm you want to run apply
 - A command step to run apply for each of the selected modules

-By default all modules found by terragrunt will be included in the block step, however you can filter this by provided a list of allowed modules.
+By default all modules found by terragrunt will be included in the block step, however you can filter this by providing a list of allowed modules.

-If you have modules that are just made up of data components that provide information to your other modules you can specify these modules under the data_modules option, before running the plan or apply commands on the selected modules each of the data modules will be refreshed.
+If you have modules that are just made up of data components that provide information to your other modules you can add them under the data_modules option, before running the plan or apply commands each of the data modules will be refreshed.
 This builds a local state file since modules without resources don't save their state in terraform.

 ## Example